CJgett/SeeBnB/src/content/initial-solution/furthestInsertion.md

 # Furthest Insertion

 This is a heuristic construction algorithm.
-It selects the closest point to the path, and then figures out where the best place to put it will be.
+It selects the furthest point from the path, and then figures out where the best place to put it will be.

 1. From the starting point
 2. First, go to the closest point
-3. Choose the point that is **nearest** to the current path
+3. Choose the point that is furthest from any of the points on the path
 4. Find the cheapest place to add it in the path
 5. Chosen point is no longer an "available point"
 6. Continue from #3 until there are no available points, and then return to the start.